aphp/edsnlp/docs/tutorials/reason.md

 # Detecting Reason of Hospitalisation

-In this tutorial we will use the pipeline `eds.reason` to :
+In this tutorial we will use the pipe `eds.reason` to :

 - Identify spans that corresponds to the reason of hospitalisation
 - Check if there are named entities overlapping with my span of 'reason of hospitalisation'